Jeff Skinner Game Preview: Sabres vs. Flames

 Skinner Stats vs. the Flames in 2022-23

-- Defensively, the Flames gave up 247 total goals (3.0 per game) to rank 13th in NHL play.
+- Defensively, the Flames gave up 247 total goals (3.0 per game) to rank 13th in league play.

 Not all offers available in all states, please visit BetMGM for the latest promotions for your area.
 Must be 21+ to gamble, please wager responsibly.
 If you or someone you know has a gambling problem, contact 1-800-GAMBLER.